Frequently Asked Questions

 Is there a minimum GPA for admission into the Forensic Investigation program?

-At this time, there is no minimum GPA for entry.
-There is a minimum GPA for the English requirement (67% in English 12 or a post-secondary English, Humanities or Social Science 3-credit course).Top
+There is currently only a minimum GPA for the English requirement (67% in English 12 or a post-secondary English, Humanities or Social Science 3-credit course).Top

 I'm from an outside province.
 Does this affect my eligibility in your program?